Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM

 \subsection{Baselines}

 We compare our method against existing spoken language models:

-\textbf{AudioLM:} We utilize the Libri-Light trained model described in their work, which uses w2v-BERT XL for semantic tokens, SoundStream for acoustic tokens, and a transformer decoder-only model for token prediction.
+\textbf{GSLM:} We evaluate their best model, the HuBERT-L6 configuration with 200 token units, for conditional speech continuation.
+The model was trained on a filtered subset of Libri-Light \citep{riviere2021towards}. \textbf{AudioLM:} We utilize the Libri-Light trained model described in their work.
 The two AudioLM models we compare against differ in the number of SoundStream residual vector quantizer (RVQ) layers they generate.
-One model generates the top 3 layers (\textbf{3-RVQ}), while the other model generates all 12 layers (\textbf{12-RVQ}).

-\textbf{GSLM:} We evaluate their best model, the HuBERT-L6 configuration with 200 token units for conditional speech continuation.
-This model generates speech by employing a unit language model (uLM) and HuBERT-derived tokens to generate speech conditioned on an audio prompt.
-The model was trained on a filtered subset of Libri-Light \cite{riviere2021towards}.
+One model generates the top 3 layers (\textbf{3-RVQ}), while the other model generates all 12 layers (\textbf{12-RVQ}). \textbf{TWIST:} We evaluate both the OPT-1.3B and LLaMA-7B-initialized versions of their models, which were trained towards quantized HuBERT representations.
+Their models were trained on Libri-Light, Spotify podcasts \citep{clifton2020spotify}, The People's Speech \citep{galvez2021people} and VoxPopuli \citep{wang2021voxpopuli}. \textbf{SpeechGPT:} We evaluate their open-sourced model, which is based upon the LLaMA-7B model with HuBERT speech representations.
+This model is termed SpeechGPT-7B-com, and was trained using all 3 training stages in SpeechGPT.
+The model was trained using the Libri-Light and SpeechInstruct datasets.

-\textbf{pGSLM:} We evaluate using the model released with the work.
-This model utilizes HuBERT-derived token units and a unit language model (uLM) to generate token continuations.
-In pGSLM, the uLM is also conditioned on a continuous prosody representation.
-The model was trained on a filtered subset of Libri-Light \cite{riviere2021towards}.
-For the sake of comparability, we do not condition on any specific prosody representation when prompting.